-If you're an oyster lover (assumedly so since you're here), then you know few things can top a freshly shucked, perfectly chilled oyster.
+If you're an oyster lover then you'll agree when we say few things can top a freshly shucked, perfectly chilled oyster.
 Luckily, you won't be hard-pressed to find a whole lot of that around here.
-Being an island, local seafood is kind of our thing.
-These 28 spots are the best way to shuck and slurp your way through fresh from-the-ocean oysters.
+As an island, local seafood is kind of our thing.
+These 28 spots are the best for shucking and slurping your way through fresh from-the-ocean oysters.

-Face coverings are required while waiting for your reservation/table; on your way to and from your table and if you leave to use the restrooms.
-In Newport, face coverings are required in certain areas of the city from 12 noon until 10 PM.
+Remember: No matter where you plan to dine, face coverings are required while waiting for your reservation/table; on your way to and from your table and if you leave to use the restrooms.
+In Newport, face coverings are required in certain areas of the city from noon until 10 PM.
 Please be kind and wear a mask.

 22 BOWEN'S WINE BAR & GRILLE